MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 ## Current Insider Preview build

-## Version 1.2020.225.0

-- MSIX Core support can be automatically added to generated packages
-- Ability to import your registry files (.reg) in Package Editor

-## Version 1.2020.203.0
+## Version 1.2020.423.0

--Package Integrity setting is on by default
-- Ability to export your registry files(.reg)
+- Ability to exclude items from the package editor
+- Use ctrl to multi-select options in package editor
+- Added a prompt when overwriting files

 You can find the full history of MSIX Packaging Tool release notes [here](release-notes/history.md).